Ciprania/CipraTech/curseforge-desc.md

 To report bugs with the pack or make suggestions for it, [please see the GitHub](http://saph.link/cipratech).
 Thank you for choosing our pack, and if you need a server to play with your friends, click the banner at the top!

 ![](http://saphrym.com/images/cipratech/CipraTechBanner.jpg)

+# LOST CITIES WARNING

+Lost Cities can cause chunk generation problems and crash the server.
+We still want to use the mod because it represents a huge part of the theme of this pack.
+Our workaround is when the crash happens, disable Lost Cities, run the server for a while, and then reenable it.
+Make a backup oif your world first.
+If you'd rather not go through that, then disable Lost Cities on the server.
+Clients can still connect.